Aeonath4/mira-markdown/README.md

 # Mira Markdown

-A markdown extension for VS Code and Cursor with enhanced heading decorations and a clean rendered preview.
+A markdown extension for VS Code and Cursor with enhanced heading decorations, syntax highlighting in the preview with Prism.js, lyric fence support, and support for output blocks.

 ## Version